"I'm Not Able to Be There for You": Emotional Labour, Responsibility, and AI in Peer Support

 Peer support is increasingly positioned as a scalable response to gaps in mental health care, yet our findings show that it is shaped by heterogeneous definitions, informal entry pathways, and uneven distributions of responsibility.
 Drawing on peer supporters' experiences, we highlight how emotional labour, boundary-setting, and self-care are often individualised in the absence of consistent organisational or technical scaffolding.
 Our findings suggest that responsibility, rather than empathy simulation or automation efficiency, is the central design variable in AI-supported peer support.
 Where organisational infrastructures are uneven, technologies risk amplifying hidden burdens under the guise of scale.
 We therefore propose an ecosystem in which AI supports boundary-setting, safeguards supporters, preserves human discretion, and embeds cultural context.
 We posit that designing for peer support requires aligning technological intervention with the relational and infrastructural realities of care.

-\begin{acks} We thank our reviewers for their thoughtful feedback and constructive suggestions, which helped strengthen this work.
-We are deeply grateful to our participants for sharing their time, experiences, and candid reflections with us. \end{acks}
+\begin{acks} This research is supported by the Ministry of Education, Singapore, under its SUTD Kickstarter Initiative (SKI 2021\_04\_08).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the Ministry of Education, Singapore.
+We would like to thank our reviewers for their thoughtful feedback and constructive suggestions, which helped strengthen this work.
+We are also deeply grateful to our participants for sharing their time, experiences, and candid reflections with us. \end{acks}